cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 F(k, x) = N = kH_1(x)
 ~~~

-It is clear that this is a PRF because H_1(x) maps x to a random element
-in GG, and GG is cyclic.
 This output is computed when the client
 computes Zr^(-1) by the commutativity of the multiplication.
 The client
 finishes the computation by outputting H_2(DST, x || N).
 Note that the
 output from P is not the PRF value because the actual input x is blinded